Applicants > Resolutions & Policies > Non-Objective Evidence of Language Proficiency

 Policy

-• Pharmacy work employment in a majority English or French country as a pharmacist or pharmacy technician;
+1. Pharmacy work employment in a majority English or French country as a pharmacist;

-• Current registration with the Ontario College of Pharmacists.
+1. Current registration as a pharmacy technician with the Ontario College of Pharmacists (if pursuing registration as a pharmacist).

 Decision Criteria